Meet our Courage Kenny Card Artists

 back to top

 Maria Langell, Albany, NY.
-Maria was born in Budapest, Hungary.
+Maria is a Hungarian-born, naturalized citizen of the United States.
 Her love of art began at a very early age.
-She always dreamed of becoming a professional artist and that dream came true in the United States.
-Maria studied illustration in New York City, and made her career in fashion illustration as a layout artist for newspaper advertising.
-Today, she is a free-lance artist and enjoys the freedom of creating images that have a contemporary look.
-Maria likes expressing her feelings with art.
-"I want to express the hope that the holidays bring joy and peace to all!"
+Maria studied illustration in New York City, and made her career as a fashion illustrator and layout artist for newspaper advertising.
+Today, she is a free-lance artist and enjoys creating her unique art in the medium of cut-paper design.
+Maria enjoys cut-paper because she feels it gives traditional themes a colorful, happy, contemporary look.
 See Maria's Card!

 back to top